smasonuk/falken-vector-tui/README.md

 - The TUI indexes local files, but it does not train the model.
 - Indexing sends chunk text to your configured embedding endpoint.
 - Ask sends retrieved source chunks to your configured chat endpoint.
+- Ask can send complete selected documents when `Attach selected documents whole` is enabled.
 - Search uses hybrid retrieval, so it may send the question to the embedding endpoint.
 - The local index can become stale when files move or change; re-index after